devrath/urban-octo-jetpack-compose/README.md

 * Displaying a `list using a column` and making it scrollable
 * Displaying a `list using a lazyColumn` using `itemsIndexed` and performing `onClick`
 * Simple example of using a `constraint layout` in compose
+* Different ways of handeling`side-effects` in jetpack compose.